 Note: You can try to compare the permissions assigned in this AD object with the properly functioning account and note down the permissions missing in the account with error.

 - Once, knowing the differences, let us move ahead in the solution.
 Next, click on the Advanced button.

-- Now, you need to select the option saying “Enable Inheritance” and then click on OK.
+- Now, you need to select the option saying “Enable Inheritance”, enable “Include inheritable permissions from this object’s parents” option and then click on OK.

 - Now that the permissions needed to perform the Exchange Management tasks are assigned, users can now run the “Enable Remote Mailbox” command.